uinvent/flask-boilerplate/README.md

 - Standardized Api request and response formats

 ## Layered Architecure
-Application is divided in 4 layers.
+Application is divided in 6 layers.

+1. Root
-1. Root - It holds infrastructure files, that runs whole application.
+    - Holds infrastructure files, that runs whole application.
-2. APIs - It holds all code files relevant to APIs.
+2. APIs
+    - Provides routing to API
+    - Responsible to serialize request
+    - Direct request to service layer
+    - Deserialize service response
+    - Send it back to the API client.
+3. Services
+    - Responsible to drive business logic
+    - Use repository layer to interact with database
+4. Repositories
+    - Responsible to make queries to database
+5. Models
-3. Models - It holds all code files relevant to database models.
+    - It holds definition of database models
+6. Migrations
-4. Migrations - It holds all code files relevant to database migrations.
+    - Responsible for database migrations.

 ### Steps to Configure